EgiKarakashi/skill-matrix/Diary.md

      -Worked with Egi to display the starting page where we faced some errors but our senior colleague Enea helped us.

+  -Egi's diary

+    - Faced some problems with the metadata not working so i exported the metadata again and pushed the changes in git

+    - Started working in frontend to display the start page component.
+Managed to connect the Hasura endpoints and get the data from the Answers and Questions tables.